Reincarnation and Resurrection: Interfaith Dialogue

 Who are the perennialists?

 There is a well known group of Western intellectuals known as the perennialists or traditionalists.
 They believe all religions are true but reject the notion of reincarnation as it is understood today and consider it a misunderstanding of traditional doctrine (see notes below).
 The fact that reincarnation was being adopted and popularised in their time by Western cults was of particular concern for early perennialist authors like Rene Guenon.
-He argued that there is no coming back to this world after death because 'Infinity forbids repetition'.
+It is worth clarifying that he is not rejecting transmigration as a metaphysical doctrine — but is rejecting a particular modern literalism: the notion that an individual soul cycles back through repeated human lives in this world.
+He argued that there is no coming back to this world after death, because infinity forbids repetition:

 “No being of any kind can pass through the same state twice.”